Least Squares Regression Can Exhibit Under-Parameterized Double Descent

-\paragraph{Training Error.}
+To show that under-parameterized peak occurs for non-linear models.
+We conducted an experiment on MNIST with a 1-hidden layer neural network with a width of 784.
+The network has no bias, so has $2 \cdot 784^2$ parameters.
+Let $\mathcal{V}$ be a random 10-dimensional subspace.
+We project our data onto $\mathcal{V}$, add noise to the low dimensional representation, and train our network to remove this noise.
+We use full batch gradient descent with weight decay of $0.001$ to train the model for 500 epochs with a learning rate of $2 \times 10^{-2}$.
+We test it on the complete MNIST test data.
+Figure \ref{fig:NN} shows the training error and generalization error as a function of the number of training data points.
+As seen in the figure, we have multiple peaks in the under-parameterized regime, and the peaks in the risk correspond to local minimums in the training error.
+Interestingly, the risk curve here exhibits 4 peaks!

+There are, however, many crucial differences between the peaks for this neural network case and the linear model case.
+First, the location of the peak does not seem to depend on the strength of the ridge regularization.
+Second, the peak seems to directly correspond to the local minimums of the training error.
+Hence, while we see peaks in the under-parameterized regime, the mechanisms that create these peaks are likely to be different.

+\section{Training Error}

-As seen in the prior section, the peak happens in the interior of the under-parameterized regime and not on the border between the under-parameterized and over-parameterized regimes.
-In many prior works, the peak aligns with the interpolation point (i.e., zero training error).
+As seen in the prior section, the peak occurs in the interior of the under-parameterized regime and not on the border between the under-parameterized and over-parameterized regimes.
+We have also seen that it does not necessarily occur whenever there is a peak in the norm of the estimator.
+The final postulate for where the peak occurs is that it occurs when we first hit zero training error.

+In this section, we explore the connection between the training error and the risk.
 Theorem \ref{thm:train} derives a formula for the training error in the under-parameterized regime.
-Figure \ref{fig:training} plots the location of the peak, the training error, and the third derivative of the training error.
-Here the figure shows that the training error curve does not signal the location of the peak in the generalization error curve.
-However, it shows that for the data scaling regime, the peak roughly corresponds to a local minimum of the third derivative of the training error.

 \begin{restatable}[Training Error]{thm}{train} Let $\tau$ be as in Theorem \ref{thm:result}.
 The training error for $c < 1$ is given by